 In India, during the month of October, S30 sugar rates from millers ranged from 3375 to 3440 INR/Quintal, while M30 rates ranged from 3490 to 3630 INR/Quintal.
 Sugar mills exported nearly 6.5 lakh tonne of sugar during the October-November period of the current 2021-22 season, up from 3 lakh tonne a year before.

-Slightly lower prices of white sugar were observed in the fourth quarter of 2021 across the European Union region.
+Slightly lower refined sugar prices were observed in the fourth quarter of 2021 across the European Union region.
 The September EU average prices were close to 475 USD/MT.
 The prices were expected to remain stable with slight fluctuations during the quarter.
-The December prices were around 460 USD/MT.
+Refined sugar prices in December were around 460 USD/MT.

-After reaching an all-time high value of 0.82USD/kg since 2014, the prices declined slightly during the fourth quarter of 2021.
+After reaching an all-time high value of 0.82USD/kg since 2014, refined sugar prices declined slightly during the fourth quarter of 2021.
 The November prices were 0.81USD/Kg and were expected to further decrease during the January month of 2022.
 However, during the year, US sugar prices are anticipated to increase by an easy 4% year on year, owing to government assistance measures and expected ample worldwide supply.
-Last year, the average retail price of refined sugar in the United States increased by 8% year over year to 68.4 cents a pound.
+Last year, the average retail refined sugar prices in the United States increased by 8% year over year to 68.4 cents a pound.

 Output in Brazil's critical Center-South area was forecast to equal 142,000MT in the second half of November, a 67% decrease from the same period a year ago.
 Reduced output was linked mostly to the region's second consecutive year of below-average rainfall, as well as frost and a lack of renewal in the planting area, all of which contributed to a decline in agricultural yield and cane crushed volume.
 The ATR recovered sugar per tonne of sugarcane was also anticipated to decline to 131.3 kg/MT in H2 November from 146.38 kg/MT in H2 November 2020.
 While the volume decreased significantly year over year, the expectation remained within the five-year average of 134.64 kg/MT.